East Gippsland (bushfire affected Victoria) – 3 day

 You can choose a single supplement if you would prefer not to share a room.

-Mobile phones work at both venues, there is an landline onsite, and Park Trek always carry a Satellite phone in case of emergencies while we are out on the trail.
+Mobile phones work at the venue, there is also an landline onsite, and Park Trek always carry a Satellite phone in case of emergencies while we are out on the trail.

 - Small group of 10 or less

 - Guided walks each day with experienced guides

 - Return group transfer departing and returning to Melbourne